 How To Conduct Workplace Drug and Alcohol Testing

 The use of illicit drugs is a growing concern for employers in Australia.
-A recent survey found that 1 in 8 employees had used an illicit drug in the last 12 months and that 1 in 20 had used one at work.
-With the risks of decreased productivity, absenteeism, and workplace accidents, it is no wonder that more and more employers are turning to drug and alcohol testing.
+A recent survey found troubling statistics – 1 in 8 employees had used an illicit drug in the last 12 months.
+Additionally, 1 in 20 admitted to using one while at work.
+With risks like decreased productivity, absenteeism, and workplace accidents, it is understandable that more and more employers are turning to drug and alcohol testing.

 But what is the best way to go about it?
 In this blog post, we will walk you through everything you need to know about workplace drug and alcohol testing in Australia.

 The most common drugs tested for include cannabis, amphetamines, cocaine, opiates and benzodiazepines.
 Amphetamines such as methamphetamines fall under that category.
 Opiates including heroin are also commonly screened for.
 Benzodiazepines such as Valium are another drug family frequently tested.

 However, a wide range of other drugs can be tested for, including prescription drugs, over-the-counter drugs, and designer drugs.